 Treecreeper nesting and breeding habits

-The nest is typically located behind a stable flake off bark on a tree trunk, or in crevice on the trunk.
-The nest is a fairly loose cup of twigs, plant material and moss, then lined with softer material including wool, feathers and fine bark debris.
-The female incubates the five to six eggs alone, with both parents tending the young.
+The nest of the Treecreeper is typically located behind a stable flake off bark on a tree trunk, or in crevice on the trunk, plus sometimes a nest box will be used but it has to be the right type.
+The nest of the Treecreeper is a fairly loose cup of twigs, plant material and moss, then lined with softer material including wool, feathers and fine bark debris.
+The female Treecreeper incubates the five to six eggs alone, with both parents tending the young.
 Two broods per year are usual.

 Treecreeper history and population trends

-The population is currently stable and with no long-term trend either negative or positive.
+The UK population of Treecreepers is currently stable and with no long-term trend either negative or positive.
 However, fluctuations do occur in the population from year-to-year, with the negative influence being especially wet and cold winters.

 Behaviour traits of Treecreepers

-Treecreepers are fascinating and fun to observe, as they make their way up and down tree trunks and limbs in search of food.
+Treecreepers are fascinating and fun to observe, as they make their way up tree trunks and limbs in search of food, then fly back to the base of the same tree or another closeby to repeat the process.
 Their movement is jerky and deliberate, with the tail pushed up against the tree in the way a woodpecker does.
-They are a solitary species in the breeding season, though, interestingly, in the winter months individual birds will often join mixed flocks of tits.
+Treecreepers are a solitary species in the breeding season, though, interestingly, in the winter months individual birds will often join mixed flocks of tits

 Treecreeper diet and food

 The Treecreeper’s diet is made up of insects, insect larvae and spiders.
 Some small seeds, and especially from pine and spruce trees, are also eaten in the winter months.
-The species will not usually take food put out for them, however, in recent years there have been an increasing number of reports of them feeding on peanuts in a mesh feeder.
-Indeed, the author has witnessed this and there are video and photographic records to be found online.
+Treecreepers will not usually take food put out for them, however, in recent years there have been an increasing number of reports of them feeding on peanuts in a mesh feeder.

 What should I feed Treecreepers?